If you don’t want to edit WordPress files yourself, ask an experienced person to help you.

 - All the folders you want disallowed have been entered correctly

 - “Disallow” is correctly defined.
-For example, “Disallow: /” means no access at all, “Disallow:” (with no proceeding slash) means full access.
+For example, “Disallow: /” means no access at all, “Disallow:” (with no proceeding value) means full access.

 - You have not left spaces or extra characters.
 Search engines are very particular and may not respond in the way you expect them to.
 For example, too many spaces between groupings is not advised (one is ok).
 Also, special characters like ‘#’ have special meaning in the robots.txt file so be sure to leave those out.

 You can test your robots.txt file using a checking tool like the robots.txt Tester provided by Google Search Console (formerly Google Webmaster Tools).

 To use the robots.txt file checker tool you will need to have a Google Search Console account set up.

 If you haven’t set up your webmaster accounts yet, see the tutorial below:

 To test a site’s robots.txt file, do the following:

 Log into your Google Search Console account …